doxout/node-oauth-flow/README.md

 alternaively if you opened the authorization dialog in a new window, simply send a script to close the window - oauth-flow doesn't limit you to any particular use.

+# examples

+Look in tests for a working OAuth 2 example

+# license

+MIT